‘Attack On Titan’ Season 2 Release Date, Theme Song Performer And Visual Release

 — ComicBook NOW! (@ComicBookNOW) February 7, 2017

 A few promotional videos of Attack On Titan Season 2, as well as the latest artwork released indicate there’s a complex relation between the humans and the titans.
 Season 1 of Shingeki No Kyojin indicated the titans were man-eating monsters with simple minds and exposed bodies.
 However, Season 2 of AOT may reveal that not all the titans are out to get and eat humans.
-There are hints about traitors, and titans who have fought to protect humans as well.
+There are hints about traitors and titans who have fought to protect humans as well.

 Which Attack on Titan Season 2 promotional poster do you like better?